free123xyz/free123xyz/README.md

 - 👋 Hi, I’m @free123xyz
 - 👀 I’m interested in ...Changing the world for the greater Good!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...alot about life.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...crypto projects.
 - 📫 How to reach me ...

 <!---